 - Cost. $40 for a one hour long session.

-Pre-registrations will close at 8 pm Tuesday, March 19.
+Pre-registrations will close at midnight 24th March.
 It is quite a bit cheaper to pre register, However, riders are welcome to register on the day at the event.
 There are discounts for current members of the New Zealand Defence Force and these are published on the entry form.
 On the day registration is at the registration tent which is near the Rugby Club building.

 - Friday.
 11.30 am-2.30 pm.